 Why We Give

 A recent study sponsored by the University of Pennsylvania's School of Social Policy and Practice focused on the charitable donations and volunteerism of active Latter-day Saints in the United States.
 Professor Ram Cnaan and a team of researchers analyzed survey data from a large sample of church-attending Latter-day Saints living throughout the country.
-Based on their findings, the authors concluded that active Latter-day Saints "volunteer and donate significantly more” than the national average.[iii],[iv] “Regardless of where they live, they are very generous with their time and money,” Cnaan, an expert in faith-based social services and the lead researcher, said.
-“Through a theology of obedience and sacrifice and a strong commitment to tithing and service, Latter-day Saints are model citizens.”[v]
+Based on their findings, the authors concluded that active Latter-day Saints "volunteer and donate significantly more” than the national average.“Regardless of where they live, they are very generous with their time and money,” Cnaan, an expert in faith-based social services and the lead researcher, said.
+“Through a theology of obedience and sacrifice and a strong commitment to tithing and service, Latter-day Saints are model citizens” (see stories about Cnaan's study on MormonNewsroom.org and Penn News).

 Breakdown of Donations and Resources

-The following are some of the ways in which LDS resources and donations are utilized:
+The following are some of the ways in which Latter-day Saint resources and donations are used:

 In keeping with the biblical practice of tithes, Latter-day Saints offer one-tenth of their income to the Church.
 These funds are used for: